fredybotas/heart-zones-ios/README.md

-# HeartZones
+# Heart Zones Workout

-Workout watchOS app optimized for runners/walkers and heart zones tracking.
-Build in Swift, using SwiftUI and Combine.
-App supports watchOS 6.0+
+Workout watchOS app optimized for runners/walkers and heart rate zones tracking.
+Build in Swift, using SwiftUI.
+App supports watchOS 6.0+ and it is available at [App Store](https://apps.apple.com/us/app/heart-zones-workout/id1578321963).

+## EOL
+Project has reached its EOL, since Apple introduced heart rate zones tracking in watchOS 9 and it makes no more sense to maintain the app.
+Yet, it is still available at the App Store.

 ![](icon.png)
+### Screenshots
 ![](mocks.png)

-**Features:**
+## Features:

 - Basic workout metrics
   - Distance